 Judicial Redress Act was signed into law by President Obama on February 24, 2016.
-The Act grants non-U.S. citizens certain rights, including a private right of action for alleged privacy violations that occur in the U.S. The passing of this Act was an important step towards approval of the new EU-US Privacy Shield that would allow the transfer of personal information from the EU to the United States.
+The Act grants non-U.S. citizens certain rights, including a private right of action for alleged privacy violations that occur in the U.S. The passing of this Act was an important step towards approval of the EU-US Privacy Shield that for a period of time until invalidated allowed the transfer of personal information from the EU to the United States.